StoneT2000/Halite-4-Tournament-Runner/README.md

 To use ELO ranking instead of trueskill (the default), change line 58 in `run.js` to `Tournament.RANK_SYSTEM.ELO`

+This will also automatically generate log files that record all output to standard error only.
+To turn this off, change line 63 in `run.js` to `false`.

 ### Notes

 The file `run.sh` has the script that is used to run the matches in the tournament